remialvado/RiakBundle/README.md

 - insert, delete and fetch objects into a bucket with support for parallel calls (curl_multi)
 - fetch, edit and save bucket properties
 - list and count keys inside a bucket
+- search on a bucket
+- perform mapreduce operations through a fluid interface
 - console tasks to list and count keys inside a bucket, delete a single key or an entire bucket
-- support for basic searches
 - support for custom search parameters (used by custom Riak Search builds)
-- support for Bucket inheritance to allow you to define custom services
+- support for Bucket inheritance to allow you to define custom services on a bucket

 Roadmap
 -------